 Current Representation of Women on Boards

 New director appointments paint a promising picture.
-Of the seats filled last year on Fortune 500 boards, almost 44% went to women, a doubling of the percentage over the past decade (Heidrick & Struggles 2020).
-Similarly, women comprise 46% of the incoming class of directors for S&P 500 companies, compared to 40% last year.
-However, 31% of the boards that appointed women in 2019, did so by increasing the size of the board (rather than by replacing a man with a woman).
-As a result, the overall representation of women on S&P 500 boards remains stubbornly low (Spencer Stuart 2019).
+Of the seats filled last year on Fortune 500 boards, almost 41% went to women, a doubling of the percentage over the past decade (Heidrick & Struggles 2020).
+Similarly, women comprise 43% of the incoming class of directors for S&P 500 companies, compared to 47% last year.
+Among boards’ recruiting priorities, the recruitment of women fell from 3rd place last year to 10th this year.
+Thus, the overall representation of women on S&P 500 boards remains stubbornly low (Spencer Stuart 2021).

 The number of boards with three or more women directors is on the rise.
 The portion of S&P 1500 companies with three or more women on the board has grown from 20% in 2016 to 44% in 2020 (EY 2020).
 And in 2019, the number of R3000 companies with no women on their boards decreased by 25% (2020 Women on Boards 2019).